Smooth convex extensions of convex functions: Introduction and main results

 Returning to Whitney's theorem, it is natural to wonder what further conditions (if any) on those families of polynomials would be necessary and sufficient to ensure that $F$ can be taken to be convex whenever $f$ is convex.
 Besides its basic character, one should expect that a solution to this problem would find interesting applications in problems of differential geometry (see \cite{GhomiJDG2001} and the references therein, and also \cite[Theorem 1.8]{AM}), and of partial differential equations (such as the Monge-Amp\`ere equations).

 Let us begin by making a couple of general observations concerning solvability of our extension problem.

 Firstly, if $C$ is not assumed to be compact, it is known that our problem has a negative solution.
 Indeed, there exists an unbounded closed convex subset $C$ of $\R^2$ and a $C^{\infty}$ convex function $f:C\to\R$ which has no {\em continuous} convex extension to all of $\R^2$, see \cite[Example 4]{SchulzSchwartz}.
-A modification of this example, which we will present in Section 4 below, shows that the obstruction persists even if we require that $f$ have a strictly positive Hessian on a neighbourhood of $C$ (such strongly convex functions $f$ have smooth convex extensions to small open neighborhoods of $C$, but no convex extensions to $\R^n$).
+A modification of this example, which we will present in Section \ref{sectioncounterexamples} below, shows that the obstruction persists even if we require that $f$ have a strictly positive Hessian on a neighbourhood of $C$ (such strongly convex functions $f$ have smooth convex extensions to small open neighborhoods of $C$, but no convex extensions to $\R^n$).
 See also \cite{BorweinMontesinosVanderwerff, VeselyZajicek}, which show that there are infinite-dimensional Banach spaces $X$, closed {\em subspaces} $E\subset X$ and continuous convex functions $f:E\to\R$ which have no continuous convex extensions to $X$.

+Secondly, if we do not require that $C$ be convex, then the problem gets geometrically complicated, for the following reason.
+There are several possible, nonequivalent, definitions of convex functions defined on non-convex domains (see \cite{MinYan} for a study of three of them) but, no matter how one defines convexity of such functions, the problem cannot be solved just by adding further analytical conditions on the putative Taylor polynomials of $f$ and disregarding the global geometry of the graph of $f$.